Zev-G/ProgrammingLanguage/README.md

 # The Language

 This programming language (which I still haven't came up with a name for) is meant to serve as a way to quickly write simple java programs.
-You would be foolish to use this language for a large scale project, but for smaller projects like converting some data this language should meet your needs.

 ## (Possible) Drawbacks